dadaismee/vs_blog/src/blog/phd-draft/index.md

 - $P(s^*, s^*)$ is the payoff when both the incumbent and the invader use strategy $s^*$.
 - $P(s', s^*)$ is the payoff when the invader uses strategy $s'$ while the incumbent sticks to $s^*$.

-Beyond Nash, correlated, and ESS equilibria, game theory also explores other equilibrium concepts, including subgame perfect equilibrium, trembling hand perfect equilibrium, and proper equilibrium, among others.
-These refinements address limitations of the Nash equilibrium, particularly in dynamic and extensive-form games.
+Beyond Nash, correlated, and ESS equilibria, game theory explores other equilibrium concepts, including subgame perfect equilibrium, trembling hand perfect equilibrium, and proper equilibrium, among others.
+These refinements address limitations of the NE, particularly in dynamic and extensive-form games.
 Notable equilibrium refinements include:

-- Subgame Perfect Equilibrium (SPE): Introduced by Reinhard Selten [@selten1965], SPE ensures rational behavior at every stage of a dynamic game by requiring equilibrium strategies in every subgame.
-It refines Nash equilibrium by eliminating non-credible threats and is particularly relevant in sequential games.
+- Subgame Perfect Equilibrium (SPE): introduced by Selten [-@selten1965], SPE ensures rational behavior at every stage of a dynamic game by requiring equilibrium strategies in every subgame.
+It refines NE by eliminating non-credible threats and is particularly relevant in sequential games.

 - Trembling Hand Perfect Equilibrium (THPE): Proposed by Selten [@selten1975], THPE accounts for the possibility of small, unintended mistakes (or trembles) by requiring that strategies remain optimal even if there is a slight probability of error.
 This refinement helps to eliminate equilibria that are not robust to slight deviations.

 - Proper Equilibrium: Introduced by Roger Myerson [@myerson1978], this concept strengthens trembling hand equilibrium by further penalizing less likely mistakes.
 It ensures that less probable errors are assigned proportionally smaller probabilities, reinforcing stability.

-- Sequential Equilibrium: Developed by Kreps and Wilson [@kreps1982], this refinement addresses the problem of imperfect information by combining strategies with beliefs about what has happened earlier in the game.
+- Sequential Equilibrium: developed by Kreps and Wilson [@kreps1982], this refinement addresses the problem of imperfect information by combining strategies with beliefs about what has happened earlier in the game.
 It is particularly useful in signaling games and dynamic strategic interactions.

-- Perfect Bayesian Equilibrium (PBE): Extending the Bayesian framework, PBE requires that players update their beliefs consistently using Bayes’ rule and choose optimal strategies given their beliefs.
+- Perfect Bayesian Equilibrium (PBE): extending the Bayesian framework, PBE requires that players update their beliefs consistently using Bayes’ rule and choose optimal strategies given their beliefs.
 It is widely applied in games with incomplete information [@fudenberg1991].

 These equilibrium refinements aim to ensure stability and plausibility in strategic settings by accounting for dynamic aspects, imperfect information, and potential errors.